 Research and Science

-The challenges facing agriculture, natural resources, and conservation are immense and can be addressed through robust research enterprise and educational programs.
+The challenges facing agriculture, natural resources, and conservation are immense and can be addressed through robust research and educational programs.
 USDA intramural and extramural science helps to protect, secure, and improve our food, agricultural and natural resources systems.

 AGARDA: A Vision for Disruptive Science to Confront Audacious Challenges